EAVL: Explicitly Align Vision and Language for Referring Image Segmentation: Methodology

 \subsection{Image and Text Feature Extraction}

 \textbf{Text Encoder}.
-For a given language expression $T \in \mathbb{R}^{L}$, we utilize a Transformer to obtain text features $F_{t} \in \mathbb{R}^{L \times C}$.
-We follow CLIP \cite{radford2021learning}, specifically, we prepend the text sequence with the \texttt{[SOS]} token and append it with the \texttt{[EOS]} token, denoting the beginning and end of the sequence, respectively.
-Additionally, we use the highest layer's activations of the Transformer at the \texttt{[EOS]} token as the global feature for the entire language expression.
-This feature is linearly transformed and denoted as $F_{tg} \in \mathbb{R}^{C'}$.
-Here, $C$ and $C'$ represent the feature dimension, while $L$ is the length of the language expression.
+For a given language expression $T \in \mathbb{R}^{L}$, we utilize a BERT~\cite{devlin2018bert} to obtain text features and transform it into $F_t \in \mathbb{R}^{L\times C}$ by a linear projection.
+Additionally, we use the highest layer's activations of the Transformer at the \texttt{[CLS]} token as the global feature for the entire language expression.
+This feature is linearly transformed and denoted as $F_{tg} \in \mathbb{R}^{1 \times C}$.
+Here, $C$ represents the feature dimension, while $L$ is the length of the language expression.